jgers32/jgers32/README.md

-### Welcome!
+Welcome!
 My name is Julia Gersey & I am a Senior at Baldwin Wallace University working towards my BSc in both Computer Science & Applied Mathematics.

-#### Check out my website (juliagersey.com) for more info.
+Check out my website (<a href="https://juliagersey.com/">juliagersey.com</a>) for more info.

 Some things about me: